coecms/cms-wiki/Wiki/models/models-aus2200.md

 ### `recover_sst`
 This task retrieves the sea-surface temperature from input dump file created by the `ec_recon_000` task.
 This is necessary as there is an error in the sea ice concentration in the dump file caused by the interpolation from the low-resolution ERA5 dataset, combined with the `era5grib` library's handling of missing values.
 This can be summarised visually in the following images (Right image created by Martin Dix)

 ![suspicious sea ice](../Images/AUS2200/suspicious-sea-ice.png)

-Any of the large resolution pixels that the reconfiguration step has determined to contain more than some fraction of ocean is treated as an ocean point with a sea ice fraction of about 14%.
+Any of the large resolution pixels that the reconfiguration task has determined to contain more than some fraction of ocean is treated as an ocean point with a sea ice fraction of about 14%.
 This error is rectified by restoring the sea ice fraction from the ancillary files, however the UM cannot do this without also loading the sea surface temperature from an ancillary file.
-This step ensures the sea surface temperature is not modified.
+This task ensures the sea surface temperature is not modified.
 The addition of these ancillary files into the input dump is controlled by the `2` and `3` entries under 'Configure ancils and initialise dump fields' section of the rose suite configuration

 ![recover sst](../Images/AUS2200/recover-sst.png)

 ### `create_soil_moisture_ancil`
-This step is used to carry over soil moisture from a previous run of the suite.
+This task is used to carry over soil moisture from a previous run of the suite.
 When performing restart runs, it is advisable to carry the soil moisture through the entire run, as soil moisture has a much longer spin-up time than atmospheric processes.
 The restart run procedure is explained in more detail in the [Restart and Spinup](#restart-and-spinup) section below.
 This task is used to partially serialise restart runs, it can be submitted at any time and will wait until the correct dump file has been created from a previous run of the suite before creating the soil moisture ancillary file.
 The addition of this ancillary file into the input dump is controlled by the `1` entry under 'Configure ancils and initialise dump fields'.

 ![soil moisture ancil](../Images/AUS2200/spinup-soil-mositure.png)

  The creation of this ancillary file is controlled by the `SOIL_MOISTURE_CARRYOVER` setting under 'Cycling options' under the 'Nesting Suite' area in the rose suite configuration.

  Note that if this is set to false, the addition of the soil moisture field must be removed from the input dump.
 This is done by right-clicking on the row in the 'Configure ancils and initialise dump fields' area and selecting 'Ignore this section'.

 ### `aus2200_d0198_RA3_um_recon`
 This is the main reconfiguration task for creating the model input dump.
 It is run once per suite, and for the remainder of the cycle points, the output dump is fed directly into the model as the input dump for the next cycle.
 This job is configured to run on 2 sapphire rapids nodes (`normalsr` queue, 208 cores) and runs for approximately 38 minutes.